Aarhus Docklands: Construction and change of plans

 The construction price for the tower has been estimated at DKK 1.5 billion and now Aarhus Municipality is considering other investors and a rethinking of the original tower project altogether.

 Return of the tower

-On the 13th of March 2018, a modified version of the tower was publicly reinstated into the Lighthouse plan.
-The 45 storey, 142 meter tall building is expected to be finished in 2022.
+On 13 March 2018, a modified version of the tower was publicly reinstated into the Lighthouse plan.
+The 45 stories, 142 m tall building was completed in 2023.